There are currently no products in the cart.

 As opposed to popular belief though, those levels don’t stay elevated much past the first week or two.
 In fact, researchers have on average, found no significant difference between water retention observed in creatine users vs. non-users.

-Does Creatine Cause Cramps and Dehydration?
+Does it Cause Cramps or Dehydration?

 One claim you’re likely to come across is that taking creatine will give you cramps and make you vulnerable to dehydration.
 However, in reality, there doesn’t appear to be any evidence to support this claim.